 We cannot allow this to spill over into civil war, there are too many uneducated people in this country who would take up arms and follow someone simply because they look and sound like they will make people’s lives better or like they know what they are doing,” one man told me several weeks ago.

 With the deaths of over a dozen police and security officials taking place, it appears the seeds of sectarianism are beginning to take root, and this is the number one fear Syrians hold right now.

 What not to do

-The United States' intervention in Iraq and the ongoing political mess that is Lebanon have allowed the Syrian regime to continually pursue the idea that political and economic reform cannot be brought about simultaneously, or over a short time.
+The United States’ intervention in Iraq and the ongoing political mess that is Lebanon have allowed the Syrian government to continually pursue the idea that political and economic reform cannot be brought about simultaneously, or over a short time.
 No one in Syria wants an Iraq or Lebanon on their hands, and speaking to dozens of Syrians over the past few weeks, this is what people genuinely fear.

 Foreign military intervention should be beaten back from the highest offices in the land, including by the United Nations, the European Union and Washington.
 Nobody who has the country’s (or region’s) best interests at heart wants intervention in Syria and to do so would be to sign off on another Iraq.
 The demonstrations in Syria cannot be compared to Tunisia, Egypt or Libya, and doing so remains outside the remit of this article.

 Anti-foreign and nationalist sentiments are spreading and people are already turning inward, away from the world Syrians need in order to grow their economy and to learn.

 But the final level of responsibility lies with the Syrian president.
 He must guide his people through the country’s biggest crisis in over 50 years.
 Words, that have been sorely lacking, will help calm people’s fears.
 Chuckling during his first speech to the Syrian parliament since 2007, when he should have been grieving with the people of Deraa, illustrates how out of touch this ‘in touch’ president is.